btedev/i_am_mayor/README.markdown

 1. Date formatter was internationalized by default.
 Created formatAsCurrency: to parse the "spent" field into a decimal then format it as a string according to the locale.

+2. Right-clicked MayorViewController.xib > Get Info > Make File Localizable.
+File now has a disclosure arrow beside it that reveals "English".

+3. Added Swedish by right-clicking MayorVC.xib > Get Info > General > Add Localization.
+The dropdown list only has a few languages (none Swedish).
+This is OK, just type the correct two-char country designation ("sv") from this list http://www.loc.gov/standards/iso639-2/php/English_list.php .
+Somewhat awkwardly, they two localizations are now "English" and "sv" but it all works.

+4. Opened the sv version of MainViewController.xib in IB and changed strings to Swedish versions.
+If working with a bigger team, it may be worthwhile to use the "ibtool generate-stringsfile" which will create a textfile similar to a localizable.strings file which you could later merge back with "ibtool --write".
+See Apple's "Interface Builder User Guide" under the Localization section for more details.

+5. Localized "Send" image by performing the same basic steps as in #3 on "image_send.png" and "image_send@2x.png".
+Updated the Opacity project to output English and Swedish versions of this image in the correct directories.

+6. Tweet text was still English so created a Localizable.strings file for this and "username" and "password".
+Right-clicked Resources > Add File > Mac OS X > Resource > Strings file named "Localizable.strings".
+Unlike many files in XCode, this must be named precisely.
+Make localizalbe in English and Swedish like in step #3.

+7. Added all strings that will be made localizable to English file first in form:

+"Some string in code" = "Localized version of string";

+8. Changed hard-coded string literals that require translation to use form:

+NSLocalizedString(@"username", @"username")

 The MIT License
 ---------------